Tim9890/degreeroi/README.md

 NOTE
 This is currently an MVP that is pushed further degrees and features will be added in the future.
+This App will also start with the current degrees offered by my current institution and then expand from there.